Torrey Pines High School

-Torrey Pines High School is a high school in the North County area of San Diego, California.
+Torrey Pines High School is a public secondary school in the North County area of San Diego, California.
 The school is named after the Torrey pine tree that grows in the area.
 Torrey Pines High School is a member of the San Dieguito Union High School District and serves the communities of Rancho Santa Fe, Del Mar, Fairbanks Ranch, Solana Beach, and Carmel Valley in San Diego County.
 Students from Encinitas may attend as well.

 Torrey Pines is one of five high schools in its district, the others being San Dieguito Academy, La Costa Canyon High School, Sunset High School and Canyon Crest Academy.

 Academics

 The school is a three-time National Blue Ribbon School and a California Distinguished School.
 In 2005, Torrey Pines was ranked as one of the 100 Best High Schools in the nation by Newsweek magazine.
 In 2012, Torrey Pines appeared as 110th and in 2011, as 90th.
 In 2015, Torrey Pines was ranked 336th.
 In 2016, Torrey Pines was ranked No. 284 nationally and #43 in California.
 Torrey Pines offers 26 Advanced Placement courses and had a 2012–2013 API score of 895.
 That same year, Torrey Pines seniors scored an average of 1860 on the SAT I, with 41 and 31 of them being recognized as National Merit Scholarship Semifinalists and Finalists respectively.